Spin-networks in the ZX-calculus: Conclusion

 \section{Conclusion}

 In this paper, we have showed how to represent Yutsis diagrams and Penrose spin-networks as ZXH-diagrams.
-This translation allows to diagrammatically prove properties such as \SU-invariance, as well as to calculate the values of some Wigner symbols.
-On a conceptual level, this reveals the link between spin-networks and quantum information.
+This translation allows us to diagrammatically prove properties like \SU-invariance, as well as to calculate the values of some Wigner symbols.
+On a conceptual level, this reveals the link between spin-networks and quantum information on qubits.

 There are a number of open questions and areas of future work.
-First, we can study the usage of the ZXH-calculus for Loop Quantum Gravity could be pushed forward, by representing geometrical observables (area and volume) acting on the spin-networks.
+First, we can study the usage of the ZXH-calculus for Loop Quantum Gravity, by representing geometrical observables (area and volume) acting on the spin-networks.
 These observables provide physical meaning to the spin-networks as quantum states of space.
 This would require the development of a diagrammatic description of the representation of the Lie algebra $\mathfrak{su}(2)$ in the ZXH-calculus.

 A second direction of interest would be the development of diagrams adapted to spin-foam models.
 The latter can be thought of as an extension of spin-networks, meant to describe quantum states of space-time (and not only space).
 Spin-foams require the computation of the so-called \textit{vertex amplitude}, which is usually computationally hard.
-To do this in the ZXH-calculus would require us to define edges labelled by $SL(2;C)$ representations and $SL(2;C)$ Wigner symbols.
-It is known that the principal unitary representations of this group decomposes into a direct sum of \SU irreps.
+To do this in the ZXH-calculus would require us to define edges labelled by $SL(2;\mathbb{C})$ representations and $SL(2;\mathbb{C})$ Wigner symbols.
+It is known that the principal unitary representations of this group decompose into a direct sum of \SU irreps.
 This fact points towards an extension of the diagrams here developed.

 A third direction of research would be to extend the translation described here to include the world of condensed matter physics.
-It has been shown that the ZXH-calculus can be used to describe condensed matter systems~\cite{east2020aklt}, where the pictorial tensor networks used in this domain are extended to full-blown diagrammatic calculations.
+It has been shown that the ZXH-calculus can be used to describe condensed matter systems~\cite{east2020aklt}, where the pictorial tensor networks used in the domain of condensed matter are extended to full-blown diagrammatic calculations.
 The interaction between spin-networks and Ising models has also been discussed in the literature~\cite{feller2016ising,bonzom2016duality} and indeed tackling these models with the ZXH-calculus is a task that sits nicely on the intersection of the work seen here and in~\cite{east2020aklt}.